-The Board may wish to review its Risk Appetite and Tolerance levels and set new levels for the staff to follow during the Covid-19 pandemic.
-Currently the Board's risk appetite is that risks of 16 and above are considered high risks and risks which the Board considered actions should be taken as a priority to mitigate the risk and there is a low threshold to taking risk where it will have a high impact on the quality and safety of care being delivered to patients.
+The Board reviewed its Risk Appetite and Tolerance levels and set new levels for the staff to follow during the Covid-19 pandemic.
+Previously, the Board's risk appetite was that risks of 16 and above are considered high risks and risks which the Board considered actions should be taken as a priority to mitigate the risk and there is a low threshold to taking risk where it will have a high impact on the quality and safety of care being delivered to patients.
 Risk appetite and tolerance acts as a guidance as to the risk boundaries that are acceptable and how risk and reward are to be balanced, as well as providing clarification on the level of risk the Board is prepared to accept.

-Members are asked to consider increasing the risk appetite whilst dealing with COVID-19.
-It is proposed that risks of 20 and above are considered high risks for the next three months.
-It is proposed that these arrangements are reviewed regularly by the Executive Team, Audit Committee and the Board.
+Members of the Board agreed that the risk appetite, whilst dealing with COVID-19, would increase to 20 and above now considered high risks for the next three months.
+These arrangements will be reviewed regularly by the Executive Team, Audit Committee and the Board.